-The Kokotos Three Hills is an intense red colour.
-It has a pleasant fruity character with a bouquet of red fruit with floral notes.
+The Kokotos Three Hills is a red wine with an intense red colour.
+The wine has a pleasant fruity character with a bouquet of red fruit with floral notes.
 Well balanced in the mouth with supple tannins and good acidity.
 Makes a perfect match for white or red meat cooked in the oven, yellow cheese and sausages.
-At a mere £12.00, it’s a no-brainer – you must try it!!
+At a mere £12.00, it’s a no-brainer – you must try it.

 A Classic from the Rhone Valley

-Cellier des Chartreux Viognier Iles Blanches 2017 is a dry white wine with a beautiful golden colour.
-A fruity nose with notes of fresh white flowers, tropical fruits.
+If you are searching for a dry white wine, taste Cellier des Chartreux Viognier Iles Blanches 2017.
+A beautiful golden colour and a fruity nose with notes of fresh white flowers, tropical fruits.
 A good representative for Viognier, it is elegant and refined.
 A round balanced palate, rich and fleshy, great freshness, and a good aromatic persistence.
-Most certainly an enjoyable glass of white Rhone.
-It’s ONLY £12.20!! which makes this wine the ultimate weekday dinner wine!!
+Most certainly an enjoyable glass of white Rhone and the ultimate weekday dinner wine!